Who should buy the Fujifilm X100V

 V equals 5 (Fuji’s take on vintage)

 So for the whole line of X100 cameras you do not have to go far to see where Fujifilm took their inspiration.
 But what Fuji has done is add a technological spin to an old idea.
 The simplicity/quality concept that was the goal of this rangefinder style is now brought into the 21st century.
-What is oh so much fun is that Fuji realized earlier on that the vintage style look and feel of these cameras was not something to be ignored.
+Although the focussing has gone the way of the mirrorless digital camera through the lens system, the ergomomics has been taken from the older cameras in every way shape and form.
+Fuji realized earlier on that the vintage style look and feel of these cameras was not something to be ignored.

 Fujifilm’s high tech twist